sevenwik/Block-vote/README.md

 ## Why Blockchain ?

 -  Double spending.
--  Maintainy consistency is a cause of concern with the distributed systems, so there was a need to switch systems and move on to decentralized system.
+-  Maintaining consistency is a cause of concern with the distributed systems, so there was a need to switch systems and move on to decentralized system.
 - Resolving conflicts got easier in decentralized system with the emergence of hash functions.
 - Servers are updated with better network connectivity, And with utmost security.